University of Bath: Main campus

 The university's main campus is located on Claverton Down, approximately 1.5 miles from the centre of Bath.
 The site is compact; it is possible to walk from one end to the other in fifteen minutes.
 The design involved the separation of vehicular and pedestrian traffic, with road traffic on the ground floors and pedestrians on a raised central thoroughfare, known as the Parade.
 Buildings would line the parade and student residences built on tower blocks rise from the central thoroughfare.
 Such plans were mostly followed.

 At the centre of the campus is the Library, a facility open round the clock offering computing services, information and research assistance as well as books and journals.
-A number of outlets are housed around the parade, including restaurants, bars and fast-food cafés, plus two banks, a union shop and two small supermarkets, as well as academic blocks.
+A number of outlets are housed around the parade, including restaurants, bars and fast-food cafés and two small supermarkets, as well as academic blocks.
 Building names are based on their location and distance vis-à-vis the library (e.g. 1 East, 2 East).
 Odd-numbered buildings are on the same side of the parade as the Library, and even-numbered buildings are on the opposite side.

 Buildings along the east–west axis are mostly directly accessible from the parade, which is generally considered to be "level two", but later additions, such as 7 West, 9 West, 3 West North and 8 East, follow the rule less strictly.
 7 West is generally accessible only via 5 West or 9 West, and 3 West North, 9 West and 8 East have entrances at ground level at varying distances from the main parade.
 Buildings on the south of the campus, 1 South to 4 South, are accessible via roads and pedestrian walkways by the university lake and gardens.